pureza/chembl-patent-annotator/README.md

 # Patent annotator for ChEMBL

+> The `spark` branch contains a mostly functional version of the Patent Annotator that runs on top of Apache Spark/Hadoop.

 ## Introduction
 This document describes the **patent annotator**, the software developed to annotate new patents periodically and collect the list of patents with occurrences of relevant IDG targets.